gauravjot/graphite-md-server/content/1_Getting_Started.md

    [Link to Doc A](1 Doc A.md)  # doesn't work
    ```

-   To make it work, you would have to replace the spaces with `%20`:
+   To make it work, you will have to replace the spaces with `%20`:

    ```markdown_good
    [Link to Doc A](1%20Doc%20A.md) # works although not very readable